What are Primary, Secondary and Tertiary sales?

 - First of all, the Manufacturing Company/National supplier

-- Second one is Distributor
+- The second one is the Distributor

-- Third one is Retailer
+- The third one is the Retailer

 Sales transactions at each level are given different titles: Primary, Secondary and Tertiary Sales.

-Secondary sales depend on popularity and brand equity of the company.
-Aggressiveness of the distributor/retailer plays a major role in secondary sales.
-For a manufacturer, secondary sales are more important than primary sale because if the secondary sale does not happen, then primary sale will not happen.
+Secondary sales depend on the popularity and brand equity of the company.
+The aggressiveness of the distributor/retailer plays a major role in secondary sales.
+For a manufacturer, secondary sales are more important than primary sales because if the secondary sale does not happen, then the primary sales will not happen.

 Tertiary sales are observed only in cases where there are three tier distributions.
-For example – If the company has a distributor who is selling to a retailer who in turns sell to consumer.
+For example – If the company has a distributor who is selling to a retailer who in turn sells to the consumer.